jrmusan/Magic-Mirror/Sprint 2/New_Design_Documentation.md

 ## Overengineering
 ## Build-vs-Buy Decisions
 We used both Angular and Flask as a third party libraries in our system.
-- Angular- It enable us to use package functionality to request data from the APIs.
+- Angular- Allows us to modularize frontend and request data from each respective frontend component separately.
 - Flask- Received HTTP request and called those methods for those instances.
 ## Reuse
 ## Change Strategy